Dynamical and current-induced Dzyaloshinskii-Moriya interaction: Role for damping, gyromagnetism, and current-induced torques in noncollinear magnets: Formalism

-Interestingly, we find that Eq.~\eqref{eq_extract_icit} is the proper way to extract the transport current in noncollinear magnets while Eq.~\eqref{eq_transport_current_standard} cannot be used for this purpose.
-Additionally, we find that also the diagonal elements $M^{\rm DOM}_{ii}$ are nonzero.
+Interestingly, we find that also the diagonal elements $M^{\rm DOM}_{ii}$ are nonzero.
 This shows that the generalized definition Eq.~\eqref{eq_generalized_morb} is necessary, because the diagonal elements $M^{\rm DOM}_{ii}$ do not contribute in the usual definition of $M_{i}$ according to Eq.~\eqref{eq_morb_from_mij}.
 These differences in the symmetry properties between equilibrium and nonequilibrium orbital magnetism can be traced back to symmetry breaking by the perturbations.
 Also in the case of the spiralization tensor $D_{ij}$ the nonequilibrium correction $\delta D_{ij}$ has different symmetry properties than the equilibrium part (see Sec.~\ref{sec_symmetry}).

 The contribution of DOM to $\chi^{\rm ICIT2}_{ijkl}$ can be written as \bege \chi^{\rm ICIT2c}_{ijkl}=-\frac{1}{2}\hat{\vn{e}}_{k}\cdot \left[ \hat{\vn{M}}\times \frac{ \partial \chi^{\rm DOM}_{jil} } { \partial \hat{\vn{M}} } \right] \ee and the contribution of CIDMI to $\chi^{\rm CIT2}_{ijkl}$ is given by \bege \chi^{\rm CIT2b}_{ijkl}=-\frac{1}{2} \hat{\vn{e}}_{k}\cdot \left[ \hat{\vn{M}}\times \frac{ \partial \chi^{\rm CIDMI}_{jil} } { \partial \hat{\vn{M}} } \right]. \ee